michael-collins/feeling-responsive/collections/_assignments/project-1.md

 * What is the work about?
 * How is what you did in your work demonstrating what what you've said the work is about?
 * Were there any unexpected, interesting, or strange outcomes?
+* Did you have any interesting moments where the projects theme helped you understand something new or from a new perspective?